galmis/react-native-bugfender/README.md

 3. Go to Build Settings and search for "framework search path".
 Add the following item to it (select recursive):

 $(PROJECT_DIR)/../node_modules/react-native-bugfender [recursive]

+4. Add your bugfender key to your AppDelegate.m